 Step 4: Set Server Access Permissions

 Next, you’ll want to be sure you’re using the proper access permission rules in your server config.
-Refer to our included sample htaccess, nginx, or web.conf files and code comments for more details.
+Ultimately your goal is prevent access to the

 Step 5 (optional): Run the Installer